SiriusUnity3DGameEngine/Unity5-AssetBundleSetting/README.md

 AssetBundleSetting for Unity 5.x
 ================================

-A tool which provides a simple editor setting to build assetbundles especially Unity5.x version.
+A tool which provides a simple editor setting to build assetbundles especially on Unity5.x.

 ![ setting](./Images/setting.png "setting")